 At the behest of Pope Pius IV (r.
-1559-65), the gate was rebuilt by the Florentine architect Nanni di Baccio Bigio (1512-68), apparently to a design by Michelangelo.
-The inscription proclaims: PIVS IIII PONT MAX/PORTAM IN HANC AMPLI/TVDINEM EXTVLIT/VIAM FLAMINIAM/STRAVIT ANNO III (Pius IV, Pontifex Maximus, elevated the gate to its present grandeur, and paved the Via Flaminia, in his third year).
+1559-65), the gate was rebuilt by the Florentine architect Nanni di Baccio Bigio (c.
+1512-68), apparently to a design by Michelangelo.
+The inscription proclaims: PIVS IIII PONT MAX / PORTAM IN HANC AMPLI / TVDINEM EXTVLIT / VIAM FLAMINIAM / STRAVIT ANNO III (Pius the Fourth, Pontifex Maximus, elevated the gate to its present grandeur, and paved the Via Flaminia, in his third year).

-In 1638 the two statues of St Peter and St Paul, the work of Francesco Mochi, were added to the Porta del Popolo.
+In 1638 the two statues of St Peter and St Paul, the work of the sculptor Francesco Mochi (1580-1654), were added to the Porta del Popolo.

-The inner face of the gate was designed by Gian Lorenzo Bernini for Pope Alexander VII (r.
-1655-67) in honour of the arrival of Queen Christina of Sweden, who made her official entry (December, 1655) dressed as an Amazon!
-The inside of the gate bears the inscription: FELICI FAVSTOQ INGRESSVI/ANNO DOM MDCLV (To a happy and auspicious entrance, the year of our Lord 1655).
+The inner face of the gate was designed by Gian Lorenzo Bernini (1598-1680) for Pope Alexander VII (r.
+1655-67) in honour of the arrival of Queen Christina of Sweden (a recent convert to Catholicism), who made her official entry to Rome (December, 1655) dressed as an Amazon warrior!
+Bernini added the armorial bearings of Alexander VII, a pyramid of six hills and an eight-pointed star, and the inscription: FELICI FAVSTOQ INGRESSVI / ANNO DOM MDCLV (To a happy and auspicious entrance, the year of our Lord 1655).

 Search Walks in Rome: